CAFAudit/audit-service/docs/en-us/Getting-Started.md

 	    <version>1.0</version>
 	</dependency>

-To use JSON-encoded files for your configuration you will need to add the following additional dependencies to your POM:
+To use JSON-encoded files for your configuration, add the following additional dependencies to your POM:

 	<!-- Runtime-only Dependencies -->
 	<dependency>